lokaler/globization/README.md

 ## Deployment

-Every ten minutes a machine at SPON checks if there a new commits to the 'deploy' branch.
+Every ten minutes a machine at SPON checks if there are new commits to the 'deploy' branch.
 If so, the branch gets pulled (and deployed afterwards) automatically.

 _(If the interval should change or a different branch should be deployed, please speak to Georg.)_